 WHAT ARE THE PROBLEMS WE ARE TRYING TO SOLVE?

-There are 4 areas of social injustice we will focus on: world hunger, animal abuse, and deforestation, by directly supporting the feeding of needy children and abused animals, as well as providing water to thirsty communities and planting trees.
+There are 3 areas of social injustice we will focus on: world hunger, animal abuse, and deforestation, by directly supporting the feeding of needy children and abused animals, and planting trees.
 However, our initial focus will be on addressing world hunger.

 In a world that has the capacity to feed twice the population, there is no reason why people should go to bed hungry; yet, according to the World Health Organization (WHO), more than one billion people in the world live in poverty.
 The micronutrient deficiencies resulting from hunger make people susceptible to infectious diseases, impair physical and mental development, reduce their labor productivity and increase the risk of premature death.

 World hunger is a direct result of the world’s food supply not being equitably distributed because of greed and selfishness.
 The most damaging expression of selfishness is the growth of the factory farming of livestock.
 Vast tracts of land are now needed to grow crops to feed the billions of animals being raised for food each year.
 More than 260 million acres of U.S. forests have been cleared to create cropland to grow grain to feed farmed animals.
 To service the growing demand for animal agriculture, over 35% of all grain production in the world is fed to livestock and not humans.